Laboratoria/BOG004-md-links/README.md

 ## 5. Backlog 📝

-El [backlog](https://github.com/yuliduquedealba/md-links/projects/1) fue implementado con Github Projets
+The [backlog](https://github.com/yuliduquedealba/md-links/projects/1) was implemented with Github Projects

 ## 6. Author 👩‍💻